teenageorge/large-projects-with-custom-gradle-plugins/README.md

 ```
 The plugin block applies the custom `my-dependencies` plugin as well as two third party plugins which are necessary for flyway + jooq db migration strategies.

-#### Develop microservices:
+#### Create a couple of microservices:
 1. **consumer-service** - it is a Spring boot (Reactive) application developed in Kotlin.
 It uses jOOQ for code generation (from DB schema) and flyway for schema migration.
 It uses a postgres database.
    These microservices will use the above plugins, instead of applying individual plugins in each service.
 For e.g. consumer-service’s plugin block:
 ```
 plugins {
     id("me.teenageorge.spring-boot-kotlin-app") version "1.0.0"